pixie-io/docs.px.dev/content/en/05-reference/03-plugins/01-plugin-system.md

 2. Find the plugin you wish to enable and click the toggle to enable/disable the plugin.
 3. Expand the plugin row to specify the necessary configuration values.
 The required set of fields differs per plugin provider, and usually contains information such as API keys which are used for authentication.

-## Longterm Data Retention
+## Long-term Data Retention

 <Alert variant="outlined" severity="info">Check out the <a href="/tutorials/integrations/otel/">tutorial</a> to how to export data in the OTel format.</Alert>

-Enable a plugin which offers longterm data retention capabilities to send Pixie data to an external datastore.
+Enable a plugin which offers long-term data retention capabilities to send Pixie data to an external datastore.
 This plugin allows you to configure PxL scripts to export data at regularly scheduled intervals.
 This only currently supports exporting data through the [OpenTelemetry](https://opentelemetry.io/) format.

 By default, the plugin provider has configured a set of preset scripts.
 These will automatically start running and exporting data from all clusters in the org as soon as the plugin is enabled.
 Users can also choose to export custom data by creating a custom export script.